epyklion/bitcoinmixerphp/README.md

 * customer time in hours for send `$customerTime = 8;`
 * your time in hours for send `$myTime   = 10;`

-## donations
-offer me a beer _1MGxh6mnfkgPgCKgTTS4cEzC8vbhgqg2EW_

-## customization
-contact me by github if want customization or evolution of this script